calyxir/calyx/docs/compiler.md

 cargo run -- -l ./primitives
 ```

+## Primitive Libraries Format
+The primitive libraries consist of a `.futil` file paired with a `.sv` file.
+The
+`.futil` file defines a series of Calyx shim bindings in `extern` blocks which
+match up with SystemVerilog definitions of those primitives.
+These libraries may
+also expose components written in Calyx, usually defined using primitives
+exposed by the file.

 ## Controlling Passes

 The compiler is organized as a sequence of passes that are run when the compiler